joshuaccarroll/README/README.md

 4. The best engineers (and designers and content writers and product managers, etc.) are those who care deeply about the product and do not wait for someone to ask them to make it better.
 If you see something we need to improve, I want to empower you to make it happen.
 5. Something magical happens when a person's passions and skills align with company needs.
 So I will ask my engineers questions like "What would you work on if nobody was telling you what to do?" and I will ask execs, designers, and product managers questions like "What project would you start if you had an engineer to build it?"
 If there's alignment and it makes sense, I will work hard to connect the right people to the project.

-## My areas of focus
-_Over the years, I've gained some expertise around a few topics in the CM Engineering org.
-Here they are:_
-1. Security.
-I have worked extensively with both app engineers and web ops to shore up our security from an application and infrastructure perspective.
-2. QA.
-We are constantly improving our QA process, and I'm often involved in those conversations.
-If you have questions, comments, suggestions, or complaints, please bring them to me.
-3. The relationship between Product/Marketing and Engineering.
-Ultimately, we engineers are here to build an incredible product, but that can't happen if we are not on the same page with our Product and Marketing teams.
-If something feels off there, please let me know, and I will work hard to make it right.
-4. Back end code modernization.
-You know our tech debt.
-Let's fix it together.

 ## What I don't do
 _I do a lot of things at Creative Market, but not everything._
 1. Tell you how to do your job.
 You were hired to be an expert, and you have my trust.
 I will give you feedback, but I will not micromanage.